michaelmosmann/silk/help/harmful.md

 - The simplicity of usage is totally unrelated to the complexity of its consequences

 ## <a id="field_injection"></a> A. Instance Field Injection
-To see why it is harmful it is important to analyze why we would do field injection (in favor of constructor injection).
+To see why it is harmful it is important to analyse why we would do field injection (in favour of constructor injection).
 When field injection is used the field could be accessible (`public`) or inaccessible for usual programmatic access.

 #### Inaccessible Fields
-When we use field injection because we made the field _private_ (non `public` of some form) this implicates that we cannot initialize the field using the constructor (otherwise we would have done so and made the field `private final`).
+When we use field injection because we made the field _private_ (non `public` of some form) this implicates that we cannot initialise the field using the constructor (otherwise we would have done so and made the field `private final`).
-In other words, we need _reflection_ of one kind to initialize a instance.
+In other words, we need _reflection_ of one kind to initialise a instance.
 This is a design flaw that denies to use the type's _API_ as is.
 As a consequence DI, a _mocking_ tool or custom reflection setup is for example also needed in tests.

-Field injection is sometimes favored over constructor injection in cases where parameters feel cumbersome because of the pure amount of fields and therefore constructor parameters.
+Field injection is sometimes favoured over constructor injection in cases where parameters feel cumbersome because of the pure amount of fields and therefore constructor parameters.
 Of cause this is a design flaw.
 To use field injection is a bad fix that helps to persists this kind of flaws.
 Obviously a class with many fields (that are injected dependencies) has to much responsibility.
 It should be split in smaller units that compose better with less parameters and hence less dependencies.
 We should not mess around with dependencies just because a DI framework will take care of that mess.

 #### Accessible Fields